-- Ensure they are aware of their responsibilities with regard to the management of occupational health and safety in their respective service areas. - Apply the relevant safety control measures to all activities under their control. - Set an example in safe behaviour, good management and positive leadership to others. - Identify and meet the safety training and development needs of employees under their control to ensure competency. - Ensure the reporting of incidents, occupational ill health and near miss incidents in accordance with Health and Safety Procedures and where appropriate ensure that an investigation is undertaken. - Allocate appropriate resources to the planning of all activities.
-Ensure all activities are effectively managed and supervised. - Systematically identify hazards through site visits and, where necessary, obtaining safety information from employees, designers, safety advisors and documented codes of practice. - Allocate appropriate health and safety responsibilities to line managers and supervisors, ensuring they are understood and effectively implemented.
+- Ensure they are aware of their responsibilities with regard to the management of health and safety in their respective service areas. - Apply the relevant safety control measures to all activities under their control. - Set an example in safe behaviour, good management and positive leadership to others. - Identify and meet the safety training and development needs of employees under their control to ensure competency. - Ensure the reporting of incidents, occupational ill health and near miss incidents in accordance with Health and Safety Procedures and where appropriate ensure that an investigation is undertaken. - Allocate appropriate resources to the planning of all activities.
+Ensure all activities are effectively managed and supervised. - Systematically identify hazards through site visits and, where necessary, obtaining safety information from employees, designers, safety advisors and documented codes of practice. - Allocate appropriate health and safety responsibilities to line managers and supervisors, ensuring they are understood and effectively implemented. - Develop and apply the appropriate risk control systems and workplace precautions to eliminate or minimise risk. - Involve and consult with employees on all matters concerning health and safety, encouraging a two way communication on such matters.